Universite-Gustave-Eiffel/NoiseModelling/Docs/WPS_Builder.rst

 Yes.
 To save your WPS Builder project you two possibilities:

 #.
-Export into a JSON file
+Export the blocks state into a JSON file

-1. Export into JSON
+#.
+Export the blocks state and the whole database into a zip file (limited to 500 MB database)

+1. Export/Import the blocks state
 ********************

 Click on the ``File`` icon and then choose ``Save project``.
 The browser will save the file in your download folder.